OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-2.markdown

     }

 ## Update the driver to support an editor view
-This time through with the driver it's going to get it's other two core boilerplate methods.
+This time through with the driver it's going to get its other two core boilerplate methods.

 The first is a method called `Editor()` which is used to build the shape which will display the edit interface in the admin dashboard.
 This is designed to be used with a HTTP `GET` request.

 The second is another `Editor()` overload which takes the submitted information from the first and attempts to pass that information back into the database.
 This is designed to be used with a HTTP `POST` request.

-  1. Open the `FeaturedProductDriver.cs` class which is in the `.\Drivers\` folder of the module project.
+  1. Open the `FeaturedProductDriver.cs` class which is in the `.\Drivers\ ` folder of the module project.

   1. Below the `Display()` method, paste in this block of code: